← Back to settlement blog

 Settlement FAQs

-What is the Halliday, et al. v.
-Panda Restaurant Group Inc. class action about?
+What is the deadline for Halliday, et al. v.
+Panda Restaurant Group Inc.?

 Official Filing Links